Lance0404/glinits-restful/README_dev.md

 1. setup Psql db and connect with sqlalchemy from the python app
 1. create RESTful APIs that CRUD against db

+## Wish list
+1. come up with a FAST API solution

 ## RESTful API with Postgresql support

 * While preparing the interview for Glints, I decided to refresh basic web skills with the most up-to-date technology.